KevinVanSlyke/Cellular_Automaton_Filtration_Simulation/readme - inputs&outputs.txt

 Inputs:
 i) parameters.txt
-Parameters are read from top to bottom as follows: xMax yMax (horizontal/width of simulation area) (vertical/height of simulation area) xSpeed ySpeed (maximum movement of particle in the given dimension) totalGrains
+Parameters are read from top to bottom as follows: xSites ySites (horizontal/width of simulation area in # of lattice sites) (vertical/height of simulation area) xMom yMom yNegMom (max momomentum of particle in the given dimension that can be randomly caused by the fluid, min x mom = -xMom, third option tells reverse y momentum) totalGrains
 MinGrainSize MaxGrainSize
 maxTimeSteps